icknOrg/COINS_SwissThoughtleaders/README.md

 The two implemented Machine Learning Models are a Neural Network and a Random Forest.

-The results were as followed (shown in the accuracy of the training/test evaluation).
+The results were as followed (shown is the accuracy of the training/test evaluation and the amount of predicted thoughtleaders).